mxenabled/mx-platform-go/docs/InsightResponse.md

 `func (o *InsightResponse) UnsetHasAssociatedAccounts()`

 UnsetHasAssociatedAccounts ensures that no value is present for HasAssociatedAccounts, not even an explicit nil
+### GetHasAssociatedCategories

+`func (o *InsightResponse) GetHasAssociatedCategories() bool`

+GetHasAssociatedCategories returns the HasAssociatedCategories field if non-nil, zero value otherwise.

+### GetHasAssociatedCategoriesOk

+`func (o *InsightResponse) GetHasAssociatedCategoriesOk() (*bool, bool)`

+GetHasAssociatedCategoriesOk returns a tuple with the HasAssociatedCategories field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetHasAssociatedCategories

+`func (o *InsightResponse) SetHasAssociatedCategories(v bool)`

+SetHasAssociatedCategories sets HasAssociatedCategories field to given value.

+### HasHasAssociatedCategories

+`func (o *InsightResponse) HasHasAssociatedCategories() bool`

+HasHasAssociatedCategories returns a boolean if a field has been set.

+### SetHasAssociatedCategoriesNil

+`func (o *InsightResponse) SetHasAssociatedCategoriesNil(b bool)`

+ SetHasAssociatedCategoriesNil sets the value for HasAssociatedCategories to be an explicit nil

+### UnsetHasAssociatedCategories
+`func (o *InsightResponse) UnsetHasAssociatedCategories()`

+UnsetHasAssociatedCategories ensures that no value is present for HasAssociatedCategories, not even an explicit nil
 ### GetHasAssociatedMerchants

 `func (o *InsightResponse) GetHasAssociatedMerchants() bool`